Owais5514/Dhaka-MRT-Timetable/README.md

 # Dhaka-MRT-Timetable

 Unofficial Dhaka MRT-6 Time schedule through a web application.
 This is a self-made unofficial timetable of trains arriving at all the stations.
-You can check the raw data for yourself in `mrt-6.json`.
-This JSON file was generated through observation of arrival and departure times of the stations between Uttara Center and Farmgate from my morning commute.
+You can check the raw data for yourself in `docs/mrt-6.json` and `docs/mrt-6-sat.json`.
+These JSON files were generated through observation of arrival and departure times of the stations between Uttara North and Motijheel.
 There could be a ±1 minute error on the given time.
 If you happen to come across any irregularities in a time for a station, report it through the issues tab.

+This web application was built using HTML, CSS, and JavaScript.
+The data is stored in JSON files and accessed using JavaScript.
+The website also features a dark mode toggle, which is implemented using CSS and JavaScript.

+**This is an unofficial timetable and is not affiliated with DMTCL (Dhaka Mass Transit Company Limited).**

-## Demo
+## Live Site

-You can view the web application hosted on GitHub Pages [here](https://your-username.github.io/Dhaka-MRT-Timetable/).
+You can view the web application hosted on GitHub Pages [here](https://owais5514.github.io/Dhaka-MRT-Timetable/).

 ## Features

-- View the current local time in Bangladesh.
-- Select your current station from a dropdown menu.
-- View the next three trains towards Motijheel and Uttara North.
-- Toggle between light and dark mode.
-- View the number of times the page has been visited.
-- Access the repository and the developer's GitHub profile from the menu.
+    -   Check upcoming train times for each station

 ## Setup

+If you want to set it up yourself or implement it on your application, you can check the following instructions.

 ### Prerequisites